zchking/docs/pages/katalium-framework/docs/katalium-framework-get-started-vscode.md

 ## Run your first test in CLI

-To run the default test suite configured in `pom.xml` use `mvnw test`.
-Test suites can also be specified using command arguments, e.g. `mvnw test -Dsurefire.suiteXmlFiles=src/test/resources/testng-parallel.xml`.
+To run the default test suite configured in `pom.xml` use `mvnw clean test`.
+Test suites can also be specified using command arguments, e.g. `mvnw clean test -Dsurefire.suiteXmlFiles=src/test/resources/testng-parallel.xml`.